Updated on January 21, 2026 by Angelika Klein

 The Carolingian octagon with the Barbarossa chandelier is the centerpiece of Aachen Cathedral.

 The current dome mosaic dates from the 19th century and replaces older versions.
 It shows Christ as the ruler of the world, surrounded by the apocalyptic beings and the 24 elders of Revelation.
-Even though it is not an original Carolingian decoration, the pictorial program consistently follows the medieval idea of divinely legitimized rule.
+Although it is not part of the original Carolingian decoration, the imagery consistently follows the medieval concept of divinely legitimized rule.
 The dome thus reinforces the sacred and political message of the central room.

 Aachen Cathedral, dome mosaic - angiestravelroutes.com